hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/052_the_powers_of_the_mind.md

 also he came out wonderfully triumphant.

-Another time I was in the city of Hyderabad in India, and I was told of a Brâhmin there who could produce numbers of things from where, nobody knew.
+Another time I was in the city of Hyderabad in India, and I was told of a Brāhmin there who could produce numbers of things from where, nobody knew.
 This man was in business there; he was a respectable gentleman.
 And I asked him to show me his tricks.
 It so happened that this man had a fever, and in India there is a general belief that if a holy man puts